What Is Advance Tax And How Is It Calculated

 Yes, deduction can be claimed under Section 80C while estimating income for calculating advance tax.

 As a citizen of India, you must pay your taxes on time.
-If you fail to do so by a stipulated timeline, then you are subject to pay a certain amount in the form of penalty as per Income Tax Act, 1961.
-Besides, if you are planning to buy a tax savings plan online, prefer to go with Canara HSBC Life Insurance.
+If you fail to do so by the stipulated timeline, then you are subject to paying a certain amount in the form of a penalty as per the Income Tax Act, 1961.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.